Saturday, Aug. 29, 2020

-Many are taking precautions, installing security lights and motion cameras.
+Many are taking precautions, installing security lights and Formal proposal calling for a vote cameras.
 The county will now move its equipment every night to “buildings under lock and key,” Alexander said.

 Boulder County has been euthanizing prairie dogs on agricultural open space land for 20 years, he said, and never experienced an act of intentional vandalism, as authorities believe this to be.
 The city of Boulder has a longstanding policy of relocating prairie dogs rather than killing them, but that changed last year with a 5-3 council vote started exploration of lethal control on the recommendation of the Open Space Board of Trustees.
 (Current members Sam Weaver and Mirabai Nagle dissented to that vote.
 Prior to her election to council, Nagle was on the board of Prairie Protection Colorado.)

 What is still to be decided upon is the plan for implementing lethal control and possibly allowing farmers in the project area to disturb burrows.
 Current city ordinances prohibit damage, so plows have to be maneuvered around the holes.
 Under the plan, 3,000-6,000 prairie dogs would be euthanized each year, while 900-1,200 would be relocated.

 The hope is to restore irrigated agriculture to the land, which was purchased for that purpose.
 More than 400 acres have been taken out of production due to expanding prairie dog populations.
 Nine properties are no longer leased by farmers, and those that remain in the project area have seen their yields and acreage shrink.